- When Toy2mt is greater than 3%, the following year is 36-2 for an average gain of 16.7%.

 The Turn of the Year (TOY) Barometer | Wayne Whaley

 Neutral Signals: There have been 19 neutral signals.
-The following year was positive 12 times (63%), compared to 73% win rate for “all years.”
+The following year was positive 12 times (63%), compared to a 73% win rate for “all years.”
 The overall average and median returns were 6.0% and 7.1%.
 But among the “up” years, the average and median gains were 14.4% and 9.4%, while the “down” years’ average and median losses were -8.5% and -7.8%.
 There were several big up years (1995, 1996, 1998, 2003), and two big down years (1973, 1977), so even if there is a neutral signal, there’s still a decent chance the following 12 months will venture far from its January 19 print.

 Bearish Signals: There have been 16 bearish signals.
-Only 6 (38%) of the following years posted a gain while 10 posted losses – and 6 of those 10 posted double digit losses.
+Only 6 (38%) of the following years posted a gain, while 10 posted losses – and 6 of those 10 posted double-digit losses.
 The overall average and median returns were -3.6% and -6.0%.
 The “up” years posted average and median gains of 14.6% and 15.5%, while the “down” years posted average and median losses of -14.6% and -12.9%.
-So despite the low win rate, when the market does well, it has the ability to do very well, as was the case this past year.
+So, despite the low win rate, when the market does well, it has the ability to do very well, as was the case this past year.

 [...]
 When a bullish signal is in play, odds heavily favor solid gains over the following 12 months, but when there’s a bearish signal, odds favor a down year with a relatively big loss.
 But regardless of the signal, “up” years tend to be very good.